matthewg42/worklog/README.rst

    * - -i
      -
      - Create a ``.worklog`` file in the current working directory
+   * - -I
+     -
+     - Print the path to the current ``.worklog`` file, and then print the contents of the file.
    * - -l
      - *logdir*
      - Specify the path to thew log directory, relative to the .worklog file.